OWASP/owasp-mastg/Document/0x03-Overview.md

 ### Local Data Storage

 The protection of sensitive data (such as user credentials and private information) is crucial to mobile security.
-If operating system mechanisms (such as inter-process communication) are used improperly, sensitive data can be exposed to other apps running on the same device.
-Data may also unintentionally leak to cloud storage, backups, or the keyboard cache.
+If an app uses operating system mechanisms (such as inter-process communication) improperly, that app can expose sensitive data to other apps running on the same device.
+It can also unintentionally leak data to cloud storage, backups, or the keyboard cache.
 Additionally, mobile devices can be lost or stolen more easily compared to other types of devices, so it's more likely an individual can gain physical access to sensitive data.

 When developing mobile apps, we must take extra care when storing user data.
 For example, we can use appropriate key storage APIs and take advantage of hardware-backed security features when available.